FREQUENTLY ASKED QUESTIONS

 The number of mandatory inspections depends on a number of factors, such as the State the proposed building work will take place, along with the type of building work.

 Building inspectors are responsible for ensuring that the structure of your home is compliant with the building permit and that the construction meets the NCC (National Construction Code of Australia).
+We don’t check for aesthetic concerns such as problems with paint colour, tiling and so on, these issues are the responsibility of your builder.

 Your first inspection can be booked in once your building permit has been approved and the works are ready for the inspection.